-This appeal of the Director of Community Development approval is being submitted together with an appeal of the Planning Commission approval.
-There is one project on Forest Ave, for which the City has sought to adopt a Slow Streets program; close lower Forest Ave. permanently under that program; approve the design of a permanent pedestrian mall; issue separate Coastal Development Permits for the street closure and for Design Review, and exempt these approvals from CEQA.
+This appeal of the Planning Commission approval is being submitted together with an appeal of the Director of Community Development administrative CDP approval.
+We consider these as one appeal, because there is but a single project on Forest Ave, for which the City has sought to adopt a Slow Streets program; close lower Forest Ave. permanently under that program; approve the design of a permanent pedestrian mall; issue separate Coastal Development Permits for the street closure and for design review, and to exempt these approvals from CEQA.
 The City should consider all components of the project together, and Council is the only body that can have oversight over all components.
 We ask that the City grant both appeals.
 Because the project has been segmented into separate decisions with confusing CEQA status, different standards of review and different appeal dates, it is in the public interest that the Council consider the matter as one package and that no appeal fee be charged.
 Since the Coastal Commission allows us to appeal directly to them if the city charges a fee, we assume that this appeal approach, having a clear and consolidated package to forward to Coastal would be in the public's as well as the applicant/city's interest.